 After taking in the views, stop by the nature center to learn about the local wildlife or catch a show at the planetarium!
 Bays Mountain Park is a great place to experience fall in Tennessee for families or for anyone who wants to be immersed in nature.

-We hope this article helped you decide where to spend fall in Tennessee!
+We hope this article helped you find things to do in Tennessee in September and October!
 Fall is truly a wonderful time of year to visit Tennessee for nature lovers and adventure-seekers alike.
-Whether you’re looking for a relaxing mountain getaway or an exciting and unique vacation, Tennessee has an unforgettable trip waiting for you!
+Whether you’re looking for a relaxing mountain getaway or an exciting vacation, Tennessee has an unforgettable trip waiting for you!